 In this section, you can provide the following details to configure a bank offer campaign.

-Select Payment Instrument: Select one or more payment instruments as per your agreement with the bank which would allow you to extend discount to your end users.
+Payment Instrument: Select one or more payment instruments like Net Banking, CC, EMI etc as per your agreement with the bank which would allow you to extend discount to your end users.
 This is a mandatory field.

 Upload BIN Details